A positive return on investment is the goal of every digital marketing campaign.

 However, while the endgame of digital marketing is to increase profits, not every campaign directly leads to dollars and cents.
 Some campaigns raise awareness of your brand, while others might bring visitors to your blog — both help increase profits in the long run, but short-term results can’t be quantified with monetary values.

-Here we’ll review nine ways to measure the success of your digital marketing campaigns.
+This is the blog post for you if you’re eager to learn how to measure digital marketing success.
 And to add further clarity to the question above, we’ve split these methods into two categories: conversions and website behavior.

 Conversions occur when visitors or customers take specific actions as a result of your digital marketing.
 Unlike website behavior, conversions are more directly linked to sales and revenues.
 Since your ultimate goal is increasing profits, making sure your digital marketing converts is absolutely essential.